Thursday, November 15, 2018

-SwanLeap, a leading end-to-end transportation technology provider for logistics managers and supply chain decision-makers, today announced its No. 1 ranking on Deloitte’s 2018 North America Technology Fast 500 list with a staggering 77,260 percent growth.
+SwanLeap, a leading end-to-end transportation technology and supply chain management software provider for logistics managers and supply chain decision-makers, today announced its No. 1 ranking on Deloitte’s 2018 North America Technology Fast 500 list with a staggering 77,260 percent growth.
 The list recognizes the fastest-growing North American companies in technology, media, telecommunications, life sciences, and energy tech sectors based on percentage fiscal year revenue growth from 2014 to 2017.

 “It is both humbling and validating for SwanLeap to be listed as the No. 1 fastest-growing company on the Deloitte Fast 500,” said Brad Hollister, CEO and co-founder of SwanLeap in a prepared statement.
 “Our team has worked relentlessly to deliver unprecedented clarity and control to a fragmented shipping market through technology powered by artificial intelligence, curating cost-effective and personalized supply chain recommendations in real time.
 We are grateful to our employees and customers for making this achievement possible.”

 After SwanLeap leaped to the top of the Inc. 5000 rankings, of which 162 were transportation and logistics companies, FreightWaves featured the organization and covered some of its early beginnings.
 This time around, when we caught up with the visionary CEO, we asked Hollister for a little more insight into the insane growth the company is seeing.

 FreightWaves: While a lot of companies see A.I. and automation as the highest level of achievement when it comes to the application of their data and analytics and software resources, you all seem to have already arrived.
 How did you seemingly skip ahead with such speed?